suyashmahar/suyash-thesis/Chapters/snapshot.typ

 == Overview <snapshot-overview>

-Snapshot overcomes FAMS's limitations by providing a drop-in, userspace implementation of failure atomic , resulting in a significant performance improvement for crash- consistent applications.
+Snapshot overcomes FAMS's limitations by providing a drop-in, userspace implementation of failure atomic `msync()`, resulting in a significant performance improvement for crash-consistent applications.
 To provide low overhead durability, Snapshot introduces a compiler-based mechanism to track dirty data in userspace.
 Snapshot records these updates in an undo that is transparent to the programmer.
 On `msync()`, Snapshot updates the persistent storage locations recorded in the log.
 In case of a failure, Snapshot can use the log to roll back any partially durable data.
 Since Snapshot is implemented in userspace, it avoids the overhead of switching to the kernel and managing TLB coherency.
 Using Snapshot, the application synchronously modifies data only on the DRAM, speeding up the execution.
-At the same time, Snapshot maintains a persistent copy on the backing media and automatically propagates all changes to the persistent copy on an .
+At the same time, Snapshot maintains a persistent copy on the backing media and automatically propagates all changes to the persistent copy on an `msync()`.

-As Snapshot is built on the  interface, programmers can port any conventional application written for - based crash consistency with minimal effort to benefit from automatic dirty-data tracking while significantly improving runtime performance.
+As Snapshot is built on the `msync()` interface, programmers can port any conventional application written for `msync()`-based crash consistency with minimal effort to benefit from automatic dirty-data tracking while significantly improving runtime performance.
 Snapshot's userspace implementation enables legacy disk-based applications to take advantage of faster access times and direct-access (DAX) storage without requiring extensive application rewrites.

 == Implementation

 Snapshot is implemented as a combination of its compiler pass and a runtime library, `libsnapshot`.
-Snapshot's com- piler instruments every store instruction that can write to the heap using a call to an undo-log function.
+Snapshot's compiler instruments every store instruction that can write to the heap using a call to an undo-log function.
 The runtime library, `libsnapshot`, provides runtime support for Snapshot: implementing the logging function and Snapshot's `msync()`.

 Next, we will discuss how the programming interface and logging for Snapshot are implemented, followed by the various optimizations possible in Snapshot to improve its performance.

 === Logging, Instrumentation, and `msync()`